neovim/neovim/INSTALL.md

 You can install Neovim from [download](#install-from-download), [package](#install-from-package), or [source](#install-from-source) in just a few seconds.
+Never done this before.
+Just playing around to see how this works 7-4-2025.
 ---

 - To start Neovim, run `nvim` (not `neovim`).